Can Trauma Really Be 'Stored' In The Body?

 "There isn't just one aspect to our memory of trauma.
 There's a sort of linear, factual aspect to it, but when we experience trauma, we also experience it in our body.
 There's a feeling associated with it—and in some ways this feeling may interrupt our factual recall of the event," says Jill Blakeway, DACM, LAc, doctor of acupuncture and Chinese medicine, founder of The Yinova Center, and author of Energy Medicine.
 "So I think there are two aspects of memory, and the one that's in the body that people tend to store gets less attention."

-If trauma becomes stored or stuck, could it be released with a physical stimulus like touch or movement?
+If trauma becomes stored or stuck, could it be released with a physical stimulus like touch, movement, or breathwork?

 So, given the possibility of trauma actually being stored in the body, we have to ask: What's the actual deal when you burst into tears during a massage, an acupuncture session, or in yoga mid-downward dog?
 And are these (or similar practices) actually "releasing" stuck trauma from the body, or perhaps helping you get to a place where you can more readily process it and heal both emotionally and physically?